Simple, Fun Basketball GamesBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

-Basketball is meant to be fun, although at times it seems to get pretty competitive and serious, as any team sport.
-But kids should have fun, without stress, playing with their friends on their own, without referees, coaches, etc. When I was a kid many years ago, we would just go up and down the neighborhood and get kids to plays games... basketball, baseball, football... whatever.
+Basketball is meant to be fun, although at times it gets pretty competitive and serious, as any team sport.
+But kids should have fun, without stress, playing with their friends on their own, without referees, coaches, etc. When I was a kid many years ago, we would just go up and down the neighborhood and get kids to play games... basketball, baseball, football... whatever.
 For various reasons, that doesn't happen much these days.

-But kids can still have lots of fun by just playing some simple games with just a couple or several players, in your driveway, or at the gym.
-There are several simple, fun games described below that you can play.
-What's great is that anyone can play these games regardless of age, size, skill-level, etc. That means even Mom and Dad can play too.
-So get out there in the driveway and have some fun!
+But kids can still have lots of fun by playing simple games with just a couple or several players, in your driveway, or at the gym.
+Several simple, fun games are described below.
+What's great is that anyone can play regardless of age, size, skill-level, etc. Even Mom and Dad can play.
+So get out in the driveway and have some fun!

 The shooter calls his shot... e.g. "left-handed hook-shot from the elbow off the backboard."
 If he makes the shot, then Player #2 must duplicate and make the same shot.
 If Player #2 misses, he gets a letter, the first letter being "H" (the next time he misses he gets an "O", and then an "R", "S", and finally an "E").
 Once any player gets all five letters, he/she is "out" - eliminated.
 The last player alive is the winner.